tushar30gaurab/tushar30gaurab/README.md

 ## About Me

 I'm a passionate Software Engineer based in India❤️.
 I love Coding and enjoy Travelling.
-With a background in B.Tech, I'm always eager to learn and explore new technologies and tools.
+With a background in Tech Engineering, I'm always eager to learn and explore new techs n' tools.

 ## 🔭 My GitHub Stats